 Welcome To The New England Bushcraft Blog

 Greetings!
 I’m Jay, and I enjoy spending time immersed in Nature.
-My home is nestled amongst the archaic hills and rich woodlands of Connecticut.
+Right now I am working in the Red River Gorge Geological Area and the adjacent Clifty Wilderness as a Backcountry Ranger (through the SCA).
 I do not profess to be an expert at anything, but I openly share my knowledge to all who seek it.
 This blog contains information about various outdoor skills, as well as some other topics that are more relevant to environmental management, survival, homesteading, and Yankee tradition.
 I invite you to come along with me as we go on an adventure into Bushcraft and Conservation, so pack your rucksack and let’s get a move on!

 - As I mentioned in my introduction, I am not paid to post.
 Any products I review on this blog have been purchased by myself unless otherwise stated.
 I do not endorse any company or the products thereof – any links I provide to other products or a company are for your benefit.
 The product reviews here are simply my findings based on my usage of the products, and should not be taken as “gospel”.
 The wise man/woman seeks the advice and opinions of many, not just one person.

 - In this blog, I often talk about using sharp hand tools, which include knives, axes, and saws.
 I am not advocating anyone go out into the woods to needlessly chop down trees for “fun”.
 These are tools, and should be used and respected as tools and cared for.
 Always practice good safety techniques and etiquette.